azzamazizi/docker-build-php7.4-with-mariadb/readme.md

 --------------------- Requirement ---------------------
-- make sure docker and docker-compose has been installed.
+- make sure docker and docker-compose has been installed
 - using php:7.4-fpm-alpine
 - using mariadb:latest for database
 - nginx for proxy